swag-eag/swa/x/swa/spec/03_state_transitions.md

 <!-- define state transitions for accounts and storage -->

-This document describes the state transition operations of Cronos module, currently the only state is token mapping.
+This document describes the state transition operations of Swa module, currently the only state is token mapping.

 ## Token Mapping